Psychology to be who you have come to be

 Learn moreI don't believe in absolute truths

-That's why, although I start from a humanistic base, I haven't wanted to marry any of the psychological currents I've studied, but have integrated them all to find my own approach to human pain.
+That's why, although I start from a humanistic foundation, I haven't wanted to marry any of the psychological currents I've studied, but rather I've integrated them all to find my own approach to human pain.

 discover my journey

-RECEIVE THE THERAPEUTIC LETTERS WE CREATE FROM CALMA DE MAR
+RECEIVE THE THERAPEUTIC LETTERS WE WRITE FROM CALMA DE MAR

-Letters for you to be who you came to be
+Letters to be who you have come to be

 Subscribe to newsletter